chooeyboo/password-crack/README.md

 ### MD5 Hash Cracking

 The MD5 hash cracking option allows users to input an MD5 hash, and the program attempts to find the original plaintext using brute-force.
+A brute-force algorithm generates a passphrase, the passphrase is hashed with MD5, then the hash is compared to the user-entered hash.

 ### SHA-256 Hash Cracking

 The SHA-256 hash cracking option allows users to input an SHA-256 hash, and the program attempts to find the original plaintext using brute-force.
+A brute-force algorithm generates a passphrase, the passphrase is hashed with SHA-256, then the hash is compared to the user-entered hash.

 ## How to Run